Colorectal Cancer, Metastatic or Recurrent (cont.)

 Cancer is the growth of abnormal cells in the body.
 These extra cells grow together and form masses, lumps, or tumors.
-In colorectal cancer, these growths usually start as harmless (benign) polyps in the large intestine (colon or rectum).
-Colon polyps are common and most do not cause problems.
-But if polyps are not detected and removed, some of them can turn into cancer.
+In colorectal cancer, these growths usually start as harmless polyps in the large intestine.
+If polyps are not found and removed, some of them can turn into cancer.

-If the cancer is allowed to continue growing, it eventually will invade and destroy nearby tissues and then spread farther.
+If the cancer is allowed to keep growing, over time it will invade and destroy nearby tissues and then spread farther.

 These numbers are taken from reports that were done at least 5 years ago, before newer treatments were available.
 So the actual chances of your survival are likely to be higher than these numbers.